mjoblin/punytunes/README.md

 ### System Pre-Requisites

 First follow the [Tauri pre-requisite installation](https://v2.tauri.app/start/) instructions.
-Follow the requirements for a desktop application only (PunyTunes does not target mobile), for your platform of choice (MacOS, Windows, or Linux).
+Follow the requirements for a desktop application only (PunyTunes does not target mobile) for your platform of choice (MacOS, Windows, or Linux).

 In short, you will need **Rust** and **Node.js** installed.

-PunyTunes development also uses [pnpm](https://pnpm.io/installation), so you should install that too.
+PunyTunes development also uses [pnpm](https://pnpm.io/installation) so you should install that too.

 ### Installing PunyTunes